 The common ways to use the Guitar EQ pedals are:

-- 1Use it as a simple clean Boost: In this application, you keep all the EQ settings flat and just turn up the volume on the pedal.
-It might push your amp into an overdrive or distortion, if your amp can handle it.
+- Use it as a simple, clean Boost: In this application, you keep all the EQ settings flat and just turn up the volume on the pedal.
+It might push your amp into overdrive or distortion if your amp can handle it.
 Clean boost may also be required if you are switching from a single coil guitar, to one with humbucker pickups, during a performance.
-The volume of guitars with humbuckers tend to be lower than single coil ones.
+The volume of guitars with humbuckers tends to be lower than single coil ones.

-- 2As a Tone Shaping Tool: This is one of the main reasons why most of the players use them.
-Most amplifiers have a 3 or 4 band EQ section to change the broader range of frequencies.
+- As a Tone Shaping Tool: This is one of the main reasons why most of the players use them.
+Most amplifiers have a 3 or 4-band EQ section to change the broader range of frequencies.
 But if you seriously want to experiment with your tone and discover new sounds, you definitely need an EQ filter pedal, preferably with 7 bands or more.
-EQ pedals allow you to boost or cut the specific frequencies with surgical precision, empowering you to give the exact colour to your tone.
+EQ pedals allow you to boost or cut the specific frequencies with surgical precision, empowering you to give the exact color to your tone.

-- 3Use it before an overdrive pedal: Using an EQ pedal before your favorite overdrive with mid boost and low volume gain settings can give you some interesting sounds.
+- Use it before an overdrive pedal: Using an EQ pedal before your favorite overdrive with mid boost and low volume gain settings can give you some interesting sounds.

-- 4Use it as an Overdrive: It can act as a secret weapon overdrive device for your amp.
-You can maximise different frequency settings and see if they are able to overdrive your amp.
-With this approach you also become aware of the exact frequency ranges or points, where your amp breaks naturally.
+- Use it as an Overdrive: It can act as a secret weapon overdrive device for your amp.
+You can maximize different frequency settings and see if they are able to overdrive your amp.
+With this approach, you also become aware of the exact frequency ranges or points where your amp breaks naturally.

-- 5Changing the sound of your amp: You can even make your vintage sounding amplifier appear like a modern one or vice-versa with proper adjustment of your EQ filter pedal.
-Most of the high gain amps in the market have a lot of high and lows when turned hot.
-So they get muddy on low end and shrill on high end.
+- Changing the sound of your amp: You can even make your vintage-sounding amplifier appear like a modern one or vice-versa with proper adjustment of your EQ filter pedal.
+Most of the high gain amps in the market have a lot of highs and lows when turned hot.
+So they get muddy on the low end and shrill on the high end.
 You can use your EQ pedal to give a mid hump boost by pulling back the bass and trebles or zero in set the frequencies on your EQ pedal to perfectly complement your amp.

-- 6Adding an extra channel to your amp: If your amp does not have the master volume control, you will not be able to dial in the clean channel.
-This can be achieved by putting an EQ pedal in front of your amp, lowering the setting of volume control on the pedal and cutting out some mid frequencies.
-Second case can be that while your amp has a second channel but does not have a solo boost.
+- Adding an extra channel to your amp: If your amp does not have the master volume control, you will not be able to dial in the clean channel.
+This can be achieved by putting an EQ pedal in front of your amp, lowering the setting of volume control on the pedal, and cutting out some mid frequencies.
+The second case can be that your amp has a second channel but does not have a solo boost.
 You can put the EQ pedal in the effects loop of your amp and use it to boost the desired frequencies.

-- 7To add Lo-Fi effect: If you want to add some dynamics to your playing, you can consider adding radio tone Lo-Fi effect.
-Speakers of the radios in the 1950's had very small speakers, capable of producing only the upper mids and treble range sounds, without any low-end.
-The Lo-Fi effect is created by imitating these speakers, which means, cutting down the low end and lower mids, and experimenting with different upper mids and treble sliders of your EQ pedal.
-The pedal should be placed in the effects loop of your amp for the effect.
+- To add Lo-Fi effect: If you want to add some dynamics to your playing, you can consider adding a radio tone Lo-Fi effect.
+Speakers of the radios in the 1950s had very small speakers, capable of producing only the upper mids and treble range sounds without any low-end.
+The Lo-Fi effect is created by imitating these speakers, which means cutting down the low end and lower mids and experimenting with different upper mids and treble sliders of your EQ pedal.
+The pedal should be placed in the effects loop of your amp for effect.

-You can watch the following video to further understand the ways to use the EQ pedal.
+You can watch the following video to understand further the ways to use the EQ pedal.